 Wholesale market pricing in the region must be competitive with Nebraska wholesale power costs to an extent that transition and transaction costs of retail competition will be offset by savings and threshold analyses is required to assess potential benefits.
 As described later, the threshold analyses should indicate a sustainable and conclusive shift in pricing has occurred.
 Judgments should also be made that there are a sufficient number of competitive power suppliers who meet the threshold to create a viable retail market.

 The rules, standards, protocols and protections outlined in Section 9.1.3 should be fully developed through a public regulatory process prior to establishing retail competition.
 The Task Force has recommended that work groups be organized to develop these elements under the coordination of the Nebraska Power Review Board which has historically maintained jurisdiction over the Nebraska electric systems.
-The work groups would include representation from a diverse range of parties including consumer, labor, utility, and environmental organizations.
 The rules, standards, protocols proposed by these groups should be subject to public hearings and formal adoption.
 The legislature would have the option of authorizing the Power Review Board to adopt these rules, standards, and protocols, or incorporating them in proposed Implementation Legislation.

 9.3.5 Statewide Regulatory Body

 Retail competition requires a statewide regulatory body to augment the regulatory function that has been traditionally resided at the local level.
 As demonstrated in the experience of other states, it is essential that a statewide regulatory body first work with stakeholders to develop adequate rules, standards, and protocols as described briefly in 9.3.4.
-Second, a statewide regulatory body, needs to be designated to oversee and enforce those rules, standards, and protocols.
+Second, a statewide regulatory body, not necessarily the Power Review Board, needs to be designated to oversee and enforce those rules, standards, and protocols.

-The process by which Nebraska might undertake this "condition-certain" phased approach has seven parts: 1) Initial Legislation; 2) Work Groups conducting follow-up studies with the NPRB; 3) Work groups developing Rules, Standards, Protocols, Protections with the NPRB; 4) Monitoring of the Wholesale Market; 5) Threshold Examination of Benefits of Retail Competition (if a significant and sustained shift in wholesale prices has been shown); 6) Implementation Legislation (if the Threshold Examination determines benefits for retail competition); 7) Opt-In By Local Systems.
+The process by which Nebraska might undertake this "condition-certain" phased approach has five parts: 1) Implementation Legislation; 2) Work Groups Developing Rules, Standards, Protocols, Protections with the NPRB; 3) Monitoring of Wholesale Market Threshold Examination of Benefits of Retail Competition; 4) Implementation Legislation (if the Threshold Examination determines benefits for retail competition); 5) Opt-In By Local Systems

 Initial Legislation would address the policy questions and options outlined in Section 9.1.
 It would formally adopt the "condition-certain" approach.
 It would authorize the formation of work groups and coordination to be undertaken by the Nebraska Power Review Board and allocate necessary resources.
 In regard to that work, it would outline the rules, standards, and protocols to be developed.
 It would outline the consumer protections and education plans to be developed.
 It would outline the environmental and workforce protections to be enacted.
 And it would authorize the follow-on examinations to be undertaken.
 It may or may not include final designation of what statewide regulatory body would ultimately oversee and enforce market rules.